Arashmosalla/Data-Preprocessing-for-Personalized-Model-Training/README.md

-# README: Data Preprocessing for Personalized Model Training
+# Data Preprocessing for Personalized Model Training

 ## Overview
 This project focuses on splitting the dataset into training, development (dev), and test subsets to facilitate personalized model training, fine-tuning, and evaluation for individual unique identifiers (`Plate_NUM`).
 A three-set data split strategy is used to ensure a robust and unbiased evaluation while maintaining sufficient training data for generalization and individual-specific adaptations.